 My Dad would golf, and Mum and I would hang out at the pool.
 She would slather cocoa butter all over her, and I would jump in the pool and play with my friends.
 I remember in 1976, Speedo came out with a patriotic swimsuit, and I got one.
 Oh, how I loved that suit.

 I also swam for the club, so it was efficient as well.
 It was razorback, white background with red and blue stars and stripes, and I thought I was the Princess I was always called. :)

-After we pooled we would go home and get ready to grill out.
-The club had a BBQ and then at dusk, the fireworks would start.
-We would throw our blanket down on the golf course and have our dinner, that smelled so wonderful I can smell it now.
+After we pooled, we would go home and get ready to grill out.
+The club had a BBQ, and then, at dusk, the fireworks would start.
+We would throw our blanket down on the golf course and have dinner; that smelled so wonderful I can smell it now.

-Then, the music would start, and then BAM, POP, SWOOSH the display started.
-It usually lasted around 30-45 minutes, but then I'm a kid, maybe it just seemed like it was that long.
-I just recall sitting there listening and watching and thinking life could not get any better.
+Then, the music would start, and then BAM, POP, SWOOSH, and the display would start.
+It usually lasted around 30-45 minutes, but when I was a kid, it seemed like it was that long.
+I recall sitting there, listening, watching, and thinking life could not get any better.

 I am quite sure that tradition continues now.
-I know lots of friends who gather with their family and friends and either put on their firework display or go to a community spot to watch.
+I know many friends who gather with their family and friends and either put on their fireworks display or go to a community spot to watch.